 Manufacturing Your Designs

-GDS can create files directly for a CNC machine input from your design, for the inner rotor, an outer rotor, an inlet port and outlet port profiles.
+GDS can create files directly for CNC machine input from your design, for the inner rotor, outer rotor, inlet port and outlet port profiles.

-The files are text-based and can be created as X/Y centreline co-ordinates, X/Y offset co-ordinates (for a specified tool size), G-Code format, or (for porting only) a pocket milling routine.
+The files are text-based and can be created as X/Y co-ordinates, X/Y offset co-ordinates (for a specified tool size), G-Code format, or (for porting only) a pocket milling routine.
 They are designed to be cut and paste (or imported as a sub-routine) into an existing CNC program file.
-They should be treated as the profile co-ordinates only because they do not contain information regarding cutter speeds, feed rates etc. Instructions within the output files specify the units, cutter size (if applicable) and start/end points for the profiles.
+They are profile co-ordinates only and do not contain information regarding cutter speeds, feed rates etc. Instructions within the output files specify the units, assumed cutter size (if applicable) and start/end points for the profiles.